xregistry/spec/schema/spec.md

 - Type: URI
 - Description: Reference to a schema document external to the registry.
 - Constraints:
-  - Mutually exclusive with `schemaurl`.
+  - Mutually exclusive with `schema`.
 One of the two MUST be present.
   - Cross-references to a schema document within the same registry MUST NOT be used.